raivivek/raivivek.github.io/content/notes/give-a-good-talk.md

 public speaker with years of experience.
 Heck!
 I am not even a *beginner*.

 <small> *Caution: The comments below are inspired by watching a lot of other
-people, reading other stories, and from my personal experiences.
+people, reading their stories, and from my personal experiences.
 Naturally, they may not be the best fit for you.* </small>

 ---------